Paris Pont de Tolbiac bridge in France

 It was a British plane flown by French airmen, and the first plaque reads, A la memoire des aviateurs Francais oui choisirent ici dans les eaux du fleuve une mort certaine pour epargner Paris, which generally translates in English as, To the memory of French airmen, yes chose here in the waters of the river, certain death to spare Paris.

-There is also another plaque, which provides the date of the event, being 3rd October 1943, and listed below this dated are the names of the four Frenchmen who were in the plane when it crashed into the Pont de Tolbiac, along with their rank, starting with Lieutenant and Pilot Lamy.
+There is also another plaque, which provides the date of the event, being 3rd October 1943, and listed below this dated are the names of the four Frenchmen who were in the plane when it crashed into the Paris Pont de Tolbiac bridge in France, along with their rank, starting with Lieutenant and Pilot Lamy.
 At the very bottom of this plaque it states they were part of a Group Bombing of the Lorraine Free France Air Force.

-You will find the Pont de Tolbiac going from the Quai de Bercy on the right bank of the River Seine in the 12th Arrondissement connecting to the Quai Francois Mauriac on the left bank in the 13th Arrondissement located in between the Pont National and the Pont de Bercy bridges.
+You will find the Paris Pont de Tolbiac bridge in France going from the Quai de Bercy on the right bank of the River Seine in the 12th Arrondissement connecting to the Quai Francois Mauriac on the left bank in the 13th Arrondissement located in between the Pont National and the Pont de Bercy bridges.

 Transport options